GHOST-Aram/db-populator/README.md

 After fetching the data from the API, let us connect the database in the next step before we can create documents.

 ## 3. Connect to the database.
-Before we begin to send data to the database, we need to connect to a MongoDB.
+Before sending data to the database, we need to connect to MongoDB.
 Get the connection string for your test database and connect to the database as shown in the code snippet below.

 ```
 import mongoose from "mongoose"